Marker Logo

 Erected 2015 by First Zion Missionary Baptist Church.
 (Marker Number F-876.)

 Location.
 26° 19.026′ N, 80° 6.186′ W. Marker is in Deerfield Beach, Florida, in Broward County.
-Marker is on Southwest 1st Court.
+It is on Southwest 1st Court.
 Touch for map.
 Marker is at or near this postal address: 125 Southwest 1st Court, Deerfield Beach FL 33441, United States of America.
 Touch for directions.

 More about this marker.
 The marker is on the east side of the church.

-Photographed By Jay Kravetz, October 27, 2016
+Photographed by Jay Kravetz, October 27, 2016

 2. First Zion Missionary Baptist Church Marker

-Photographed By Jay Kravetz, October 27, 2016
+Photographed by Jay Kravetz, October 27, 2016

 3. First Zion Missionary Baptist Church